How much money you need to visit Budapest

 Restaurants for the best value for your money

-Danubius Hotel Helia’s new Yellow Bistro serves not only hotel guests, but also the general public, so that anyone can drop in any time for a pleasant gastronomic adventure.
+Danubius Hotel Helia’s Yellow Bistro serves not only hotel guests, but also the general public, so that anyone can drop in any time for a pleasant gastronomic adventure.

-Prices vary from 2900 HUF (~€7,6) for Caesar Salad to 6.800 HUF (~€18) fillet of Atlantic salmon with pumpkin wild rice and oven-baked vegetables Average price for dessert is 1.200 HUF (~€3.5).
+Prices vary from 1700 HUF (~€4,5) for Snacks and Sweets to 7.400 HUF (~€19) for Grilled salmon steak asparagus risotto.
+Average price for dessert is 1.400 HUF (~€3.5).

-Zsolnay Cafe is a little oasis on the busy Teréz körút, located in the Radisson Blue Beke Hotel.
+Zsolnay Cafe is a little oasis on the busy Teréz körút, located in the Radisson Blue Béke Hotel.
 It’s the perfect place for a warm-up hot drink, a romantic bottle of champagne or even a late-night cocktail with friends.
 The pastry assortment takes the place to another level which also includes lactose- and sugar-free options.
-Just recently refurbished the café with a gorgeous interior is open from 10 am to 10 pm, catering for all meals and drinks of the day.
-The regular menu offers Home-made grill sausage with sourdough bread and pickled vegetables 3.600 HUF (~€10), Croque Madame (salad with speet potato fries) 4.900 HUF (~€13), patisserie legends from 1.600 HUF (~€4)
+Just recently refurnished the café with a gorgeous interior is open from 10 am to 10 pm, catering for all meals and drinks of the day.

 Zsolnay Café

 Modern and elegant, the stunning Lang Bistro and Grill embraces the future and yet pays homage to the history of the Royal Castle District.
 Icon has introduced a contemporary décor of warmness to create a relaxed, friendly and informal atmosphere located in Hilton Hotel in a truly premium location right next to Matthias Church.
 Featuring an upscale 240-seat restaurant with a private saloon and 16 panoramic windows, guests of the Icon can choose from a distinctive Hilton breakfast to an extraordinary a la carte lunch and dinner menu as well as a sumptuous weekend brunch.
-Appetizers from 4.100 HUF (~€11), salads from 3.600 HUF (~€9,5) or you can go for delicious meat right off the grill, Láng steak for 15.900 HUF (€42).
+Appetizers from 4.490 HUF (~€11), soups from 2.990 HUF (~€7,5) or you can go for delicious meat right off the grill, Angus steak for 17.490 HUF (€45).

 Láng Bistro & Grill